elizabethgarza/Spanish-Diacriticizer/README.md

 Because the computer will only be able to interpret written text, the pronunciation-based rules described above will not be helpful for this task.
 (Even if it could, using these rules in isolation would not disambiguate frequently used homophones such as {*si*, *sí*} / {*if* , *yes*}, {*cómo*, *como*} / {*how*, *like*}, {*sólo*, *solo*} / {*only*, *alone*}, etc.)  And while one could write an algorithm based on grammatical rules, such a system would quickly become too complex to be feasibly executed.

 One popular alternative which I've decided to use for this project is the Naive Bayes classification algorithm, which can learn to make predictions without explicit instruction.
-Aside from designing a model that correctly adds diacritics to undiacriticized words in a sentence, the other purpose of this project is to explore the pros and cons of using both the NLTK and Scikit multinomial versions of this algorithm, the latter of which I will post at a later date.
+Aside from designing a model that correctly adds diacritics to undiacriticized words in a sentence, the other purpose of this project is to explore the pros and cons of using both the NLTK and Scikit multinomial versions of this algorithm, which will be posted at a later date.

 ## Description of algorithm